Table of Contents

 • Orders are always for ASAP preparation.

-• See PreparationType
+• See PreparationType for details

 • POS should distinguish kiosk orders for routing and reporting.